-Consequence 1 (C1 - An opportunity to put things right.)
+Stage 1 Warning (An opportunity to put things right.)

-If a pupil demonstrates any type of negative behaviour during a lesson, they will receive a C1 from the member of staff.
-This C1 should be sufficient and gives children the opportunity to rectify any issues before they escalate.
+• If a pupil demonstrates any type of negative behaviour during a lesson, they will receive a first warning from the member of staff.
+This first warning should be sufficient and gives children the opportunity to rectify any issues before they escalate.